In recent years, the do-it-yourself (DIY) movement has become hugely popular, and it’s easy to understand why.

 - What’s inside the wall—plumbing, electrical, HVAC, etc.?

 - If you don't know what's behind your wall, a great way to find out is by hiring an experienced contractor to do an initial consultation.
-This can be done for as little as $100.
+This can be done for as little as $100 in some areas.